 Twitter is more than just a networking platform—it’s a tool for generating leads.
 However, finding the right followers and content to share, setting up partnerships, and using Twitter correctly to get engagement is challenging.
 That’s why we asked 21 industry pros for their top tips on how to get Twitter followers and boost engagement.

-Here are the top 21 tips for how to get Twitter followers from the pros:
+Here are the top 21 social media strategies to earn more Twitter followers from the pros:

 1. Require Business Partners to Follow You

 If you’re looking to grow your Twitter followers quickly—and ethically—make following your account on Twitter part of a sign-up process.
 Part of our strategy is mandating that stores that want to list their coupons on PromotionCode follow and tag us on Twitter.
 It’s worked very well with no blowback at all.
 We’ve picked up several thousand followers this way.